zijingweng/INSAlgo-Code-Golf-2024-Solution/readme.md

      U          # and save it to variable X
       ¨         # pop list (remove last step)
 ```
 The following character `]` closes all if statements and the infinite loop.
-The only thing left to do is the output.
+The only thing left is the output:
 ```
 ε               # for each element of the list i              # if it equals to 1